What is United Way of Sumner County?

 - Only health and human services agencies are eligible to apply, who do not duplicate services of other current funded partners.

 - Agencies will submit a Letter of Intent for NEW programs for which funds are being requested.
 The United Way Executive Allocations Committee (EAC) will conduct an initial review of proposed programs.
-The EAC volunteers then will review, discuss and rank proposals and invite qualifying agencies to submit a full grant application.
+The EAC volunteers then will review, discuss and rank proposals and invite selected agencies to submit a full grant application.
 Agencies will then be notified by December 15th IF their organization’s or program’s Letter of Intent will be provided with a grant application for the following year.

 - Only those agencies invited to submit a full proposal will be considered for funding.
 The programs proposed are limited to those that were identified in the invitation to submit a grant application.